OData/v3ProtocolDocument/OData Atom Format.markdown

 * a sequence of Entities
 * a media resource
 * a single instance of a mime type
+* a single link to a related entity
+* a collection of links to related entities
 * a service document describing the collections (EntitySets) exposed by the service
 * an xml document describing the entity model exposed by the service
 * an error